Idealogic Group

 The Cumulative Impact

-• On boarding and developmental expenses
+• Rising onboarding and development expenses

 The culture and history of a brand can highly influence the capacity of a brand to grow.
 To what extent do you know yours as viewed by an outsider and an employee?